mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 <!-- https://gist.github.com/mikewesthad/54b3482ac8e97894b27a987892542cc7 -->

-And if we put this all together with a player module based on the code from the first post in the series, we end up with:
+And if we put this all together with a player module based on the code from the [first post](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6) in the series, we end up with:

 [![Edit Phaser Tilemap Post 3: 02-dungeon-simple-mapping](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/52v0nz348p?hidenavigation=1&module=%2Fjs%2Findex.js&moduleview=1)

 <!-- Embed link for medium: https://codesandbox.io/s/52v0nz348p?hidenavigation=1&module=%2Fjs%2Findex.js&moduleview=1 -->

 _↳ Check out the [CodeSandbox](https://codesandbox.io/s/52v0nz348p?hidenavigation=1&module=%2Fjs%2Findex.js&moduleview=1), [live example](https://www.mikewesthad.com/phaser-3-tilemap-blog-posts/post-3/02-dungeon-simple-mapping) or the source code [here](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/blob/master/examples/post-3/02-dungeon-simple-mapping)._

+With the interactive examples in this post, you'll want to click on the "Edit on CodeSandbox" button and check out the code in full screen where you can see all the files easily.

 ## A Closer Look at the Dungeon Tileset